How to write an “About us” page that converts visitors to customers

 However, the problem is when “About us” stops there.
 When the “About us” page is an afterthought that lacks preparation and presentation, it weakens the rest of your site’s experience.
 Usually, it’s quickly filled in with basic information, then left to languish when other areas of the site receive updated design attention and optimization.

-With this in mind, here’s how to write a great “About us” page, make it perform, and add the dimension you need to round out a fantastic website.
+With this in mind, here’s how to write a great “About us” page, make it perform, and add the dimension you need to round out a fantastic website when starting your business.

 Showcase your strengths